theupdateframework/taps/tap4.md

 The value of the "repositories" key is another dictionary.
 Each key in this dictionary is a _repository name_, and its value is a list of URLs.
-The repository name also corresponds to the name of the directory on the client where metadata files would be cached.
+The repository name also corresponds to the name of the directory on the TUF client where metadata files would be cached.
-The list of URLs specifies _mirrors_ where clients may download metadata and target files.
+The list of URLs specifies _mirrors_ where TUF clients may download metadata and target files.
 These files would be updated following the steps detailed in [this section](#downloading-metadata-and-target-files).